psaxton/AuthPolicyRepro/README.md

 AuthPolicyRepro
 ===============

 This project demonstrates a difference in how Authorization Policies are handled in AspNetCore 2.1.
+The difference is confirmed to exist in AspNetCore3.1 in the dotnet3.1 branch of this repository.
 When an authentication scheme is specifically required via the `.AddAuthenticationSchemes()` method the context principal which may have been modified in a previous step of the AAA pipeline is overwritten.
 The behaviour is different when the `.AddAuthenticationSchemes()` method is not called.

 Source/Startup.cs
 -----------------